Jessy-steve/pollpall/README.md

  that allows users to create polls and vote on them.

 ## Description
 The School-Based Voting App is a blockchain-powered application designed to facilitate secure and transparent voting processes within schools.
-This application aims to enhance student t engagement, promote democratic decision-making, and provide a reliable platform for conducting school elections.
+This application aims to enhance student engagement, promote democratic decision-making, and provide a reliable platform for conducting school elections.

 ## Features
 - User Registration: Students can register as voters by providing their necessary details and verifying their eligibility.